 “I assure you, Grand DuChay, I wasn’t playing any trick.
 It just happened.”

 The Grand DuChay threw down his arms.
 “Well, let me tell you … I’m sorry to say that you’re going to Tahto ‘just happened.’
 Well … no … I’m not sorry.
 And if you weren’t bad, stupid, a weak moron, and a loser, this would have never happened.”
-He pointed a finger in the shape of a hand gun and pulled the trigger.
+He pointed in the shape of a handgun and pulled the trigger.
 “Bing … bing … you know what I mean?”

 He sat back and scrutinized each of the other faces.
 “I’m just wondering how many of you provincial leaders are scheming disloyalty.”
 Every face on the screen pulled taut.
 “You, Zukowski of Mextex.”

 “Me?”
 Zukowski said.
 “My Exalted Excellency, you know that I am loyal and most grateful to be part of this wonderful democratic experiment.”